anamikapainuly/WeatherAppMVVM/README.md

 # WeatherAppMVVM
-Weather App using MVVM
+-> Weather App using MVVM

+-> MVVM With Retrofit and Recyclerview in Kotlin

+-> Hilt for DI, database instance, dao instance
+-> Hilt is used for Instance of database, repo, retrofit.

+-> Repo, VM

-MVVM With Retrofit and Recyclerview in Kotlin Coroutine Flow, Emit functions , change in data
+-> Coroutine FLOW, Emit functions , change in data
+-> THERE MAIN FUNCTION ARE-----> QUERY func will get data from database (we want to keep getting update from database) ----> FETCH func will be responsible for fetching NEW DATA from restapi (return list of weathers) -----> saveFetchResult - saving data in db -----> shouldFetch func decide if data from cache is still and we have to fetch new data from web or not.

 Room Database
-Hilt for DI, database instance, dao instance
-Repo, VM

 Filter and Query to sort data